 I wanted the areas I was gilding to retain a black outline, so I cut some blue painters tape on my Cricut to mask the shape.
 Once I was done painting the adhesive on, I quickly pulled the tape off to make sure it didn’t get glued down as well.

-Wash your brush immediate after you’re done.
+Wash your brush immediately after you’re done.
 Just a swoosh in a cup of water was all that was needed between sections of the painting.
-Then was with soap and water when you’re done using it.
+Then wash with soap and water when you’re done using it.

 If you have a wide Haki brush, you can grab the gold leaf from the booklet and slide it only your project using the brush.
 The gold leaf should cling to the brush but that apparently was not true if you’re using the a small gilding brush.

 Using my fingers, I pulled it out of the booklet and onto my painting.
 I was surprised how durable the foil was.
 I was expecting it to instantly break once I touched it, but I manhandled it onto my project without any tearing.

 Smooth out the foil using your brush and make sure it’s all stuck down to the adhesive.
 Then using circular motions, scrub the gold leaf and allow the excess foil to break off.
 Again, I was surprised how strong the gold leaf was, it really took some scrubbing to get some of it to break off.

 Sweep all the pieces into a container making sure not to breathe.
 One tiny draft of air and they will go flying everywhere!